loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

  2. Fix the acceptance test by annotating `ProductController`'s `repository` argument with `@inject('repositories.Product')` and binding the `ProductRepository` in the main application file where we are also binding controllers.

+Learn more about Controller unit testing in [Unit-test your Controllers](./Testing-your-application.html#unit-test-your-controllers) from Testing your application.

 ### Handle 'product not found' error